UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 The state machine code can be found in the folder `src/apps/M2DemoMachine`.

 It demonstrates the use of:
-- The different control modes of M2 (position, velocity, or torque ~~impedance~~) ~~- The use of the different kinematic models of the robot and associated model parameters (loaded from a YAML file)~~
+- The different control modes of M2 (position, velocity, or torque)
 - The use of a standard joystick as a control input
 - The use of the libFLNL comunication library to pusblish the robot state in a Unity software and send commands to the state machine